-Illustration: Converting a PDF to an Image in Java
+Converting a PDF to an image in Java

-In this blog post, we’ll do a step-by-step walkthrough of how to convert PDF pages to images in both Java and Kotlin.
-In order to create high-fidelity page renderings, we’ll be using PSPDFKit Library for Java, because it uses an accurate and reliable PDFium-based rendering engine under the hood.
-Plus, its API is easy to learn and use.
+This blog post offers a step-by-step walkthrough of how to convert PDF pages to images in both Java and Kotlin.
+To create high-fidelity page renderings, you’ll be using Nutrient Java PDF library, because it has an accurate and reliable PDFium-based rendering engine under the hood.

 Setup

-You can integrate PSPDFKit Library for Java into your Maven or Gradle project in just a few minutes.
+You can integrate Nutrient Java PDF library into your Maven or Gradle project in just a few minutes.
 Optionally, you can also integrate the JAR file directly into your project.
-Check out the Getting Started guide for detailed instructions — no sign up is required.
+Check out the getting started guide for detailed instructions — no sign up is required.

-We need to first initialize PSPDFKit before calling any other method of the SDK.
+You first need to initialize Nutrient before calling any other method of the SDK.
 If you’re just getting started and haven’t yet purchased a license, you can use the initializeTrial method to get going right away.
 Once you have a license key — or if you have one already — you can use the initialize method instead:

 import com.pspdfkit.api.PSPDFKitInitializeException;